RNZAF Base Ohakea: Military service

 In 2012 following the arrival of NH-90 and A-109 helicopters a new multi-purpose hangar was built to accommodate the 3 Squadron helicopter fleet.
 Another significant infrastructure has included a brand new main gate duty centre which the RNZAF Police and RNZAF Security Forces personnel occupy, an international air movements terminal named after Sir Richard Bolt which was completed in 2014.
 This allows Ohakea the ability to accommodate international civilian flights if Wellington Airport was closed.

 No. 14 Squadron RNZAF reformed in 2015 to take up the initial pilot training role with the new T-6C Texan II, resulting in disbandment of the Pilot Training Squadron.

 In August 2017 the Republic of Singapore Air Force based its F-16D fighters at Ohakea as a feasibility study for establishment there of a training base for its F-15 fighters.
 The deployment gave the RSAF opportunity to fly in more open airspace and take advantage of the unique New Zealand flying conditions and mountainous terrain not available in Singapore.
 However the government cancelled the plan due to cost considerations.

 In December 2020, construction commenced on the new hangar, taxiways, and aircraft aprons for the four new P-8 Poseidon aircraft that were due to arrive in 2022.
 This will see No. 5 Squadron RNZAF consolidate all personnel and new aircraft to Ohakea from RNZAF Base Whenuapai.
 The first of the new aircraft arrived in December 2022, with the remaining three aircraft scheduled for May 2023.

+The Air Force Heritage Flight of New Zealand was established at Ohakea in March 2022.
+It forms part of the Central Flying School and is a partnership between the RNZAF and civilian organisations.